ENJ1/ENJ1/README.md

 - 👋 Hi, I’m @ENJ1
-- 👀 I’m interested in machine learning and porting Linux to various devices.
+- 👀 I’m interested in machine learning and IoT
-- 🌱 I’m currently learning machine learning and low level hardware stuff
+- 🌱 I’m currently learning C++ and some general low-level stuff
 - 📫 How to reach me: Nowhere, yet

 <!---